 It's an old cliche that we all know and understand, but to what extent do you really apply it in your business?
 Be honest with yourself, how much is your time worth?

 For example, do you make a phone call when an email would do just fine?
 Sure, there's something to be said for spending a little extra time building rapport with your clients, but phone calls often stretch out into 10, 20, 30 minutes when taking five minutes to craft an email would have gotten the job done.
-Remember, your clients and strategic partners are busy too already.
+Remember, your clients and strategic partners are busy, too.
 They may appreciate the efficiency of an email instead of a phone call.

-On the other hand, are you an "email person," who insists on going back and forth via email, when a phone call is clearly necessary to iron out the issue?
-If something is going to require a lot of back-and-forth, a phone call may be more efficient.
+On the other hand, are you an "email person" who insists on going back and forth via email, when a phone call is clearly necessary to iron out the issue?
+If something is going to require a lot of back-and-forth correspondence, a phone call may be more efficient.
 If you're trying to come to an agreement about something and you exchange more than two rounds of email, it's time to just pick up the phone.

 How Much Is Your Time Worth?

+There's a saying, "Don't pay someone $25 an hour to do $7 an hour work."
 Plug your own numbers in there.
 Maybe it needs to be, "Don't pay someone $50 an hour to do $20 an hour work."
 You're the first number.
 Whatever your time is worth, think about each and every activity that you're spending time on a regular basis.
-Could you outsource it to a bookkeeper, a virtual assistant, a web designer, a copywriter, a part-time employee, your spouse or even one of your kids?
+Could you outsource it to a bookkeeper, a virtual assistant, a web designer, a copywriter, a part-time employee, your spouse, or even one of your kids?
 It's very difficult for most entrepreneurs to relinquish that control and delegate, but it's one of the best ways that you can ultimately increase your income while decreasing the number of hours you work.